tinamayswinkels/sukhavati/_posts/2024-12-01-how-the-liver-naturally-detoxifies-and-cleanses-with-panchakarma.md

 April 19,2024

-{% include snippets/imgGallery3.html first-image="/uploads/how-the-liver-naturally-detoxifies-and-cleanses-with-panchakarma.jpg" first-alt="" second-image="" second-alt="" third-image="" third-alt="" image_size_ratio="" %}
+{% include snippets/imgGallery3.html first-image="/uploads/how-the-liver-naturally-detoxifies-and-cleanses-with-panchakarma.jpg" first-alt="" second-image="" second-alt="" third-image="" third-alt="" img_aspect="" %}

 The liver serves as the body’s primary detoxification organ and plays a crucial role in processing and filtering toxins from the blood, as well as metabolising substances to be excreted.